 Looking for a dating site you can trust?
 Search no more.

-Today, we’re going to tackle the topic of Match vs. OkCupid, and you can use the following links to jump to whatever section meets your needs the most.
+Today, we’re going to tackle the topic of Match vs. OkCupid.
+You can use this article to compare and contrast these highly successful dating sites, and you can use the following links to jump to the section that you’re most curious about.

 Match the company was founded in 1993, and the site was launched in 1995, making it the first official dating site ever.
 Not only have our experts given Match 4.9 stars out of 5 for its longevity but also for its innovation, leadership, affordability, vast membership, and success rates.
 We’ll go into more detail about each component later, but here’s a graphic for some quick info: